tituspowell/wayfarer-game/README.md

 ## Introduction

 **Wayfarer** is a single-player turn-based 'dungeon crawler' game that runs in Windows.
-I wrote it in C# using Unity.
+I wrote it in C# using Unity, and it has 110,000 lines of code.
 It is the very definition of a passion project - I spent two years developing it, with no intention of a public release.
 It was always just for myself and family and friends to play.
 During that time it has evolved in scope and complexity far beyond what I imagined when starting it.

 ## Game Overview